Exegetical & textual messages from the book of Genesis

 Genesis 2:7-10 – “The LORD God planted a garden eastward in Eden, and there He put the man who He had formed.
 And out of the ground the LORD God made every tree grow that is pleasant to the sight and good for food.
 The tree of life was also in the midst of the garden, and the tree of knowledge of good and evil.
 Now a river went out of Eden to water the garden, and from there it parted and became four riverheads.
 (Pishon, Gihon, Tigris, and Euphrates)”

 Genesis 2:15-25 – “Then the LORD God took the man and put him in the garden of Eden to tend and to keep it.
 And the LORD God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 And the LORD God said, “It is not good that man should be alone, I will make him a helper comparable to him.”
 Out of the ground the LORD God formed every beast of the field and every beast of the field and every bird of the air and brought them to Adam to see what he would call them.
 And whatever Adam called each living creature, that was its name.
-So, Adam gave names to all the, to the birds of the air, and to every beast of the field.
+So, Adam gave names to all the birds of the air, and to every beast of the field.
 But for Adam there was not found a helper comparable to him.
 And the LORD God caused a deep sleep to fall on Adam, and he slept; and God took one of his ribs and closed up the flesh in its place.
 Then the rib which the LORD God had taken from man He made into a woman, and He brought her to man.
 And Adam said: “This is now bone of my bones and flesh of my flesh; she shall be called woman, because she was taken out of man.”
 Therefore, a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.
 And they were both naked, the man and his wife, and were not ashamed.”

 Notes: Consider God’s provision of the following listed basic needs of the human race: